Tuesday, October 11, 2011

 For diagnosis, the doctor goes through five tests and if you test positive for Marfan's in three or more, you officially have it.
 The first two tests were immediately taken care of.
 I obviously had long bones, which was most clearly seen in my height, 11 1/2 shoe size, and long fingers, which have actually been extremely helpful in my viola/bass guitar playing endeavors.
 The next test I didn't really get, but when she saw stretchmarks on my back and the dent in my chest, I was marked positive for the 2nd test.
 I think it had something to do with my body not being ready physically for my growth spurt and therefore growing somewhat oddly, hence the stretchmarks and concave chest...who knows.
 So there I was, already one test away from being diagnosed.
 The next three tests were a bit more complicated.

 For the third test, I was sent to an eye doctor.
 This is when I received my glasses and contacts for the first time.
-Though I was surprised by my worsening vision, it was far from a level that would prohibit concern.
+Though I was surprised by my worsening vision, it was far from a level that would warrant concern.
 Test three was a negative.
 The next two tests were both taken care of with a single CT scan; one involved my organs (mainly my heart) and the other focused on my brain and spinal cord.
 The organ test looks at organ alignment, as well as the function of the heart's valves and chambers.
 Other than the pressure the concave chest put on my heart and lungs, there were no problems there.
 The brain test, which looks at the dural sac (the membrane around the top of the spinal cord that can cause unnecessary pain throughout the body if it is awry), was also a negative.
 So with an overall two out of five tests marked positive, I wasn't diagnosed.
 The doctor, however, agreed that I definitely have a mild case of the condition, which a few of my older relatives on my mom's side show more subtle signs of.

 Unfortunately, I wasn't incredibly relieved by this news.
 The look of my concave chest made me incredibly uncomfortable.
 I would swim with my shirt on or just not swim at all.
 In fact, now that I think about it, I haven't been in a public pool for about 2 1/2 years.
 In this way, I was able to hide it pretty easily.
 Not even my closest friends knew about it until I mentioned my recent surgery.
 Even more unsettling was what came on when I 16, maybe even 17 years old.
 When I would go out to play racquetball or even when I was getting prepared for a big viola performance, I would feel a fairly intense burning in my chest accompanied by a shortness of breath.
 This would always pass within minutes, but it certainly worried me.
 Around this time, I started hearing about an effective procedure that could fix it: The Nuss Procedure.
 I decided to visit another doctor, this time an orthopedic surgeon who excels at the operation: my hero Dr. Scaife.